Associate Professor of Information Technology Practice

 - 2019, Doctoral Degree, Computer Science, University of Rhode Island

-He holds both a Bachelor's Degree in Computer Engineering and a Masters Degree in Computer Science from the University of Southern California, in addition to being an EnCase Certified Examiner (EnCE).
+He holds a Bachelor's Degree in Computer Engineering and a Masters Degree in Computer Science from the University of Southern California.
+He completed his Ph.
+D. in Computer Science at the University of Rhode Island, where his research focused on parallel processing of digital forensic artifacts during bitstream imaging.
 He is a frequent presenter to the Los Angeles Electronic Crimes Task Force, the Information Systems Security Association and other industry groups.
-He is currently pursuing his Ph.
-D. in Computer Science with a concentration in Digital Forensics at the University of Rhode Island.

-In addition to being a full-time faculty member at USC, Mr. Greenfield works professionally with the Los Angeles computer forensics firm Maryman & Associates
+In addition to being a full-time faculty member at USC, he works professionally with the Los Angeles computer forensics firm Maryman & Associates

 - 2009 United States Secret Service Certificate of Appreciation